- What is PhoneGap?

 Progressive web applications

 In the meantime, web standards have kept on advancing.
 And in the course of the last three to four years, the push to improve web standards became vital for making better, disconnected, prepared mobile applications.
 It has catalyzed under the expression “progressive web applications.”

 So, web applications have full command over the system stack, making it conceivable to do progressed reserving and disconnected activities.

 There are, likewise, new APIs that help web applications do different things.
 Connected with native mobile applications such as propelling with a sprinkle screen, sending pop-up messages, or approaching users for payment data.

-Add this to the entire other “HTML 5” APIs that has arrived in browsers like access to accelerometers, cameras, and so forth and you have a skilled web platform for some sorts of applications.
+Add this to the entire other “HTML 5” APIs that have arrived in browsers like access to accelerometers, cameras, and so forth and you have a skilled web platform for some sorts of applications.

 Every one of these capacities requires a native application when PhoneGap was made.
 Yet, now the browsers have made up for the lost time.
 We can remove the hybrid preparing wheels.